Definition and Background of Appendicitis

 |Reduced movement||Reduced breathing volume|

 |Bowel sounds absent||Tympanitic (resonance)|

 McBurney’s sign – Deep tenderness at McBurney’s point is a sign of acute appendicitis.
-McBurney’s point is the point over the right side of the abdomen, one third of the distance between ASIS (anterior superior iliac spine) and the umbilicus.
-It is also used to locate the appendix in surgery, as it is the site of the appendix base where it attaches to the caecum.
+McBurney’s point is the point on the right side of the abdomen, one-third of the distance between ASIS (anterior superior iliac spine) and the umbilicus.
+It is also used to locate the appendix in surgery as it is the site of the appendix base where it attaches to the caecum.

 - Obturator sign – pain on flexion and internal rotation of the right hip, due to irritation from obturator internus.

 - Psoas sign – pain when the right hip is passively extended/actively flexed.
 This movement relies on the iliopsoas muscle that may irritate the appendix or be inflamed itself.

 - Digital rectal examination painful on the right – signs of the low-lying pelvic appendix; this may be present without abdominal rigidity.

 - Lack the typical progression and may start with pain in the right lower quadrant.

 - Flank or right upper quadrant pain and right-sided tenderness on digital rectal examination may be signs of retrocaecal/retroperitonitis appendicitis (approximately 2 – 3%).